ethan-kramer/Customer-Health-Dashboard/README.md

 * Uses a C# backend REST API to query the company’s database, aggregate data through various analytical means, and project the results to a React front-end helping them pinpoint real live issues.
 * Gives a high-level, summarized view of key user activities, while supporting the ability to view details on an account-by-account level to determine whether a client is healthy, borderline, or at risk for leaving the company.
 * Provides a searchable, clickable list of accounts with key figures that determine that account’s health.
-* Clicking on an account shows trends in the past year of activity including graphs depicting weekly testimonials sent vs. completed in the past year, average star rating, and average number of testimonials completed.
+* Clicking on an account shows trends of activity including graphs depicting weekly testimonials/surveys sent vs. completed in the past year, average star rating, and total number of testimonials/surveys completed.

 ### Application Structure